Using Zod and zodResponseFormat with OpenAI

 (that I know of… if you know, help!) using Zod.

-Warning — Don’t use an LLM to create Zod schema.
+Warning — Don’t use an LLM to create Zod schema (without editing the results).
 It will get very creative with things like .optional()

 Calling OpenAI